kleijnweb/php-api-middleware/README.md

 {"id":1,"name":"doggie"}
 ```

-## Limitations

-- Very limited RAML support
-- Does not work with form data
-- Requires a router to determine the matching path
-- If the request has a body, it will have to be deserialized using objects, not as an associative array
-- Requires the response body to be passed unserialized
-- Response validation does not validate headers and content-types (yet)

 # Contributing

-Pull requests are *very* welcome, but the code has to be PSR2 compliant, follow used conventions concerning parameter and return type declarations, and the coverage can not go below **100%**.
+Pull requests are *very* welcome, but the code has to be PSR2 compliant, follow used conventions concerning parameter and return type declarations, and the coverage can not go down.

 ## License

-KleijnWeb\PhpApi\Descriptions is made available under the terms of the [LGPL, version 3.0](https://spdx.org/licenses/LGPL-3.0.html#licenseText).
+KleijnWeb\PhpApi\Middleware is made available under the terms of the [LGPL, version 3.0](https://spdx.org/licenses/LGPL-3.0.html#licenseText).